-“I want to get my Ph.D. in medical physics, which is applying physics to health care, and I really think this program prepares me for that dream,” said Christopher, who is also a double minor in Spanish and computer science, and a member of St. John’s first cohort of the S-STEM Scholars Program.
+“I want to get my Ph.D. in medical physics, which is applying physics to health care, and I really think this program prepares me for that dream,” said Christopher, who is also pursuing a minor in Spanish, and is a member of St. John’s first cohort of the S-STEM Scholars Program.
 His extracurricular activities include serving as Vice President of the Student Ambassador Program, and as a member of the Alpha Phi Omega service fraternity and Vincentian Initiative to Advance Leadership (VITAL).
 “I love research, and I find it compelling to see how physics is used to help diagnose and treat disease.
 I want to make discoveries that potentially save lives.”

 The Bergenfield, NJ, resident is also excited that the program is based in Paris.
 “Of course, I want to see the Eiffel Tower and the Louvre, but I also want to go to all of those marketplaces that are scattered around the city and visit cafés,” said Christopher, noting the trip will mark his first time in Europe.
 “This internship combines a career-oriented event with an amazing cultural experience.”

 Christopher recently learned he will be assigned to a research project entitled, “Optimizing a Set-Up Coupling Electrochemical and Luminescence Microscopies.”
 This will involve exploring the possibilities of synchronizing optical and electrochemical signals.